crossplane/crossplane/design/design-doc-terraform-code-generation.md

 As you might have noticed, the field tags Terraform uses are snake case whereas the JSON tags we use should be camel case and Go field name should be upper camel.
 A small utility for doing back and forth with these strings will be introduced.
-The source of truth will always be the one from Terraform Provider schema.
+The source of truth will always be the string from Terraform Provider schema.

 ### Translation Functions